mnovogoratz/cross-seed-cleanup/README.md

 The logic for identifying seeds for deletion relies on hardlinks being set up.
 If you do not use hard-links, this will just delete everything you are seeding assuming it has seeded for at least X days.

 Setup:
 All variables that you should need to define are at the top of the script, read the comments and make the necessary changes for your configuration.
+If you want to do a dryrun run with "-d" and it will just log what would be deleted (eg. command - ./cross-seed-cleanup.sh -d)